-The following factors were considered in preparing the Authority's budget for the 2015-2016 fiscal year:
+The following factors were considered in preparing the Authority's budget for the 2016-2017 fiscal year:

-• Operating expenses continue to grow, but the comprehensive transportation fund does not.
+- Federal operating assistance is anticipated to be 18.50% of eligible operating expenses for 2017. - State operating assistance continues to be uncertain, with stagnant revenues coming into the comprehensive transportation fund. - Operating expenses continue to grow, but the comprehensive transportation fund does not.
 This in turn reduces the percentage of reimbursement that the Authority receives from the Michigan Department of Transportation.
-The Authority is anticipating 35.76% of eligible expenses to be reimbursed by the Michigan Department of Transportation for the fiscal year ending 2016.
-The Authority will continue to strive for a balanced budget while continuing to provide the same high level of service its residents are accustomed to.
+The Authority is anticipating 38.31% of eligible expenses to be reimbursed by the Michigan Department of Transportation for the fiscal year ending 2017.